-Students enrolled in electrical technology at Ingram State Technical College can list yet another credential on their résumes with the addition of nationally-recognized certification from the Manufacturing Skills Standards Council (MSSC).
+Students enrolled in electrical technology at J. F. Ingram State Technical College can list yet another credential on their résumes with the addition of nationally-recognized certification from the Manufacturing Skills Standards Council (MSSC).

 Electrical technology instructor Don Huskey is the first at ISTC to complete MSSC’s Certified Production Technician training program.
 “The CPT credential is valuable for individuals seeking careers in advanced manufacturing,” said Huskey.
 “It not only teaches essential skills for entry-level workers, it provides an overview of the skills workers need to advance to supervisory jobs.”